On the Complexity of Language Membership for Probabilistic Words: Introduction

-In this paper, we introduce the problem of \emph{language membership for probabilistic words}, for short \emph{probabilistic membership}.
-To our knowledge this problem has not been previously investigated, and in some sense it generalizes the problems above, as we will explain.
-In our setting, a \emph{probabilistic word} on an alphabet $\Sigma$ is a sequence $p = p_1 \cdots p_n$ of length $n$, where each $p_i$ is a probability distribution on~$\Sigma$.
+In this paper, we consider the problem of \emph{language membership for probabilistic words}, for short \emph{probabilistic membership}.
+In this setting, a \emph{probabilistic word} on an alphabet $\Sigma$ is a sequence $p = p_1 \cdots p_n$ of length $n$, where each $p_i$ is a probability distribution on~$\Sigma$.
 The probabilistic word $p$ is a concise representation of a probability distribution of words (each of length~$n$) obtained by picking the $i$-th letter according to the distribution~$p_i$, and assuming independence across letters.
+Probabilistic words are also called \emph{weighted sequences} or \emph{weighted strings} in the literature, with applications in bioinformatics~\cite{atteson1998calculating,kleffe1990exact,nicodeme1999motif,lladser2008multiple} and pattern recognition as well as data mining~\cite{charalampopoulos2020property,radoszewski2020streaming,christodoulakis2004pattern}.
 For a fixed language~$L$, the \emph{probabilistic membership} problem asks us to determine, given a probabilistic word~$p$, the total probability of the outcomes that belong to~$L$, i.e., the probability that a word drawn according to~$p$ belongs to~$L$.
-The problem can be solved naively by going over all possible outcomes (of which there can be up to $|\Sigma|^n$); our question is to understand for which languages~$L$ we can solve this problem more efficiently, e.g., in polynomial time in~$n$.
+The problem can be solved naively by going over all possible outcomes (of which there can be up to $|\Sigma|^n$); our goal is to understand for which languages~$L$ we can solve this problem more efficiently, e.g., in polynomial time in~$n$.